axiomzen/Look-Alike/coffee/kdtree.coffee.md

 We precalculate the Standard Deviations for each attribute, so we can perform standardized queries.

-        @stdv = util.allStdvs @attributes, @objects
+        @stdv = util.allStdvs @options.attributes, @objects

 Looping over each attribute in a round-robin fashion, do the following:

  - If there is no objects left, do nothing
- - Otherwise, sort the objects by next dimension in `@attributes`, and split through the median
+ - Otherwise, sort the objects by next dimension in `@options.attributes`, and split through the median
  - Create a node, store current object and recursively build up the tree for the left and the right set

         _helper = (objects, depth) =>